Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 Particle approximation of the mean field dynamical system \eqref{eq:sd2nn_add}, effecting Kalman transport, bring us to the stochastic EnKF ({\em ensemble Kalman filter}).
 This method may be derived by writing down a particle approximation of the mean field stochastic dynamics defined by \eqref{eq:sd2nn_add}.
 We evolve the particles $\{\vj_{n}\}_{j \in \sJ}$ into $\{\vj_{n+1}\}_{j \in \sJ}$ according to the following stochastic interacting particle system, holding for $(n,j) \in \Z^+ \times \sJ$:

-Here the Kalman gain from \eqref{eq:Kalman_gain} is approximated using the empirical measure $\nu_{n+1}^\sJ$ and but is still denoted by $K_n$; details follow below.
+Here the Kalman gain from \eqref{eq:Kalman_gain} is approximated using the empirical measure $\nu_{n+1}^\sJ$, but is still denoted by $K_n$ to avoid proliferation of notation; details follow below.
 The same assumptions regarding $\{\xij_n\}$ and $\{\etj_{n+1}\}$ are made as for \eqref{eq:mf0nz}.
-We let $\E^\sJ_n$ denote expectation under $\nu_n^\sJ.$ For the basic implementation of EnKF \eqref{eq:sd4e} the desired covariance matrices, and Kalman gain \eqref{eq:Kalman_gain} are then approximated by expectation under $\nu_{n+1}^\sJ$, so that \footnote{The empirical covariance computations are often modified to accommodate the widely adopted convention of scaling by $1/(J-1)$, instead of $1/J$, in view of the matrix being computed from $J-1$ independent increments about the mean.}
+We let $\E^\sJ_n$ denote expectation under $\nu_n^\sJ.$ For the basic implementation of EnKF \eqref{eq:sd4e} the desired covariance matrices, and Kalman gain \eqref{eq:Kalman_gain}, are then approximated by expectation under $\nu_{n+1}^\sJ$, so that \footnote{The empirical covariance computations are often modified to accommodate the widely adopted convention of scaling by $1/(J-1)$, instead of $1/J$, in view of the matrix being computed from $J-1$ independent increments about the mean.}